DayannaSRAMIREZ/grupo_9_Aphrodite/readme.md

 ****
 ### Paleta de Colores

-Decidimos trabajar con una gama de rosados, dorados y duraznos porque quedaba mas sofisticado, mas elegante.
+Decidimos trabajar con una gama de rosados, dorados y duraznos porque quedaba mas sofisticado, mas elegante y delicado.

 We decided to work with a frame of pink, golden, and peach colors, that gave a more sophisticated and elegant effect.